filipomarcellino/doomPostsAnalysis/scripts/data-labelling/ReadMe.md

 In terminal - ollama run llama2

 pip3 install ollama (python library)
+ - Make sure to do this in the root directory

 proceed to run python script (testollama just for talking to it in terminal)